Henry Ford II: Career

 Henry Ford II left the Navy in July 1943 and joined the company's management a few weeks later.
-After two years, he assumed presidency of the business on September 21, 1945.
-Since it had been assumed that Edsel Ford would continue in his capacity as president of the company for much longer than turned out to be the case, Henry Ford II had received little preparation for the position, and he inherited the company during a chaotic period; its European factories had suffered a great deal of damage during the war, and domestic sales were also in decline.
+He assumed presidency of the business on September 21, 1945.
+Since it had been assumed that Edsel Ford would continue in his capacity as president of the company for much longer than turned out to be the case, Henry Ford II had by then received little preparation for the position.
+He inherited the company during a chaotic period; its European factories had suffered a great deal of damage during the war, the company was losing money, and domestic sales were in decline.

 Henry Ford II immediately adopted an aggressive management style.
-One of his first acts as company president was to place John Bugas in charge of company management, dismissing much of his grandfather's inner circle, especially Harry Bennett, chief of the Ford Service Department, whom the elder Ford had hired to block unionization of the Ford labor force by violent means.
+One of his first acts as company president was to place John Bugas in charge of company management, dismissing much of his grandfather's inner circle, especially Harry Bennett, chief of the Ford Service Department, whom the elder Ford had hired in 1921 to oversee security at the vast Ford Rouge Plant complex, and nearly two decades later had become a lightning rod in efforts to prevent unionization of the Ford labor force, by violent means if necessary.
 Next, acknowledging his inexperience, Henry II hired several seasoned executives to support him.
 He hired former General Motors executives Ernest Breech and Lewis Crusoe away from the Bendix Corporation.
 Breech was to serve in the coming years as the young Ford's business mentor, and the Breech–Crusoe team would form the core of Ford's business expertise, offering much-needed experience.

 Additionally, Ford hired ten young up-and-comers, known as the "Whiz Kids".
 These ten, gleaned from an Army Air Forces statistical team, Ford envisioned as giving the company the ability to innovate and stay current.
 Two of them, Arjay Miller and Robert McNamara, went on to serve as presidents of Ford themselves.
 A third member, J. Edward Lundy, served in key financial roles for several decades and helped to establish Ford Finance's position as a major worldwide financial operation.
-As a team, the "Whiz Kids" are probably best remembered as the design team for the 1949 Ford, which they took from concept to production in nineteen months, and which re-established Ford as a formidable automotive company.
+As a team, the "Whiz Kids" are probably best remembered as the design team for the 1949 Ford, which they took from concept to production in 19 months, and which re-established Ford as a formidable automotive company.
 It was reported that 100,000 orders for this car were taken the day it was introduced to the market.